 The Kenya Wildlife Service, in collaboration with Karuri Kenya Medical Training College, is tackling invasive species in Nairobi National Park through community-led removal and restoration efforts.
 These initiatives have led to healthier ecosystems, increasing grazers by 17% and enhancing water quality for migratory species.
 Such actions support wildlife conservation, aligning with UN SDGs 15 (Life on Land) and 13 (Climate Action), and serve as scalable models for Kenya's national parks (Kenya Wildlife Services, 2025).

-Successful eradication efforts in Nairobi National Park face socio-economic and logistical challenges, including limited funding, access to remote areas, and the need for ongoing training of field personnel (Wambua et al., 2025).
+Successful eradication efforts in Nairobi National Park face socio-economic and logistical challenges, including limited funding, inaccessibility to remote areas, and the need for ongoing training of field personnel (Wambua et al., 2025).
 The park's size and the persistent seed banks of invasive species necessitate sustained investment over many years, straining conservation resources amid competing priorities.
 Additionally, urban development around the park increases invasion pressure, providing new pathways for invasive species (Waruingi et al., 2021).

 Eradicating invasive species is vital for restoring the natural habitat, as they degrade native vegetation and reduce wildlife forage.
 Proximity to urban areas has facilitated the spread of aggressive invasives like *Parthenium hysterophorus* and *Lantana camara*, which displace indigenous plants.
 Eradication initiatives focus on manual removal methods, especially hand-pulling *Parthenium*, due to chemical controls being prohibited.
 Community involvement, including local universities and groups like Friends of Nairobi National Park, has been key in supporting these efforts (KWS-NNP Blog, 2025).